rahulhaque/laravel-filepond/README.md

 }
 ```

-Now you can get all the file info uploaded by a single user like this.
+Now you can get all the files info uploaded by a single user like this.

 ```php
 User::find(1)->fileponds;